 English, communication and languages lie at the heart of our curriculum as it allows access to every other curriculum area.

 Developing a solid use of language at an early age underpins children's achievement across the curriculum and lays the foundations for active involvement in cultural life, society, work and lifelong learning.
-We then build on this vocabulary by teaching phonics from Reception.

 Reading is taught through whole class work, discreet guided reading sessions both whole class and group.
 Children work through our reading scheme up through the levels until they have enough decoding and comprehension knowledge to become ‘free readers’.
 Our core reading scheme is based on phonetically decodable books from a number of suppliers to offer breadth and difference.